 Rock wallabies include one of the most handsome macropods – the yellow-footed rock wallaby.
 These incredibly agile wallabies live on the rocky slopes of Flinders Ranges National Park.

-Of the two hare-wallabies, the Rufous hare-wallaby or Mala is most charismatic.
+Of the two hare-wallabies, the Rufous hare-wallaby or Mala is the most charismatic.
 Yet its adorable cotton candy-like looks didn’t save it from going extinct on the Australian mainland.
 Today Mala are restricted to Bernier and Dorre Islands in Western Australia.

 Known as the happiest animal on earth, Quokka is also restricted to the islands off the coast of Western Australia, particularly Rottenest Island and a few fragmented populations on the mainland.
-One of their most interesting adaptations to eating tough Australian vegetation is to swallow their food while then regurgitate it and eat it again.
+One of their most interesting adaptations to eating tough Australian vegetation is to swallow their food whole then regurgitate it and eat it again.

-Bettongs are one of the most underrated groups of Australian mammals, barely known by the general public even in Australia.
+Bettongs are one of the most underrated groups of Australian mammals, barely known by the general public, even in Australia.
 Yet these rabbit-sized small wallabies are possibly the most important ecosystem engenders on the continent.
-Once widespread across Australia bettong populations have been reduced to just a few colonies and captive populations in fenced off reserves, like AWC’s Scotia sanctuary.
+Once widespread across Australia, bettong populations have been reduced to just a few colonies and captive populations in fenced-off reserves, like AWC’s Scotia sanctuary.

 The reason bettongs are important to Australian ecosystems lies in their refined tastes – more than 50% of their diet is made up of truffles.
 Truffles have been compared to underground cacti – they hold precious water reserves and exchange nutrients with the roots of trees with which they associate.